chappy84/google-analytics-server-side/README.md

 #### UserAgentStringInfo

-***DEPRECATED*** - until udger.com implements csvs to replace user agent string info's csv, as user-agent-string.info has now shut down
+***DEPRECATED*** - until udger.com (or a comparable service) implements csvs (or another data source) to replace user agent string info's csv, as user-agent-string.info has now shut down

-This was the previous default for Google Analytics Server Side which downloads a csv list of search engine crawlers from [user-agent-string.info][14].
+This downloaded a csv list of search engine crawlers from [user-agent-string.info][14].
 There are three options as part of the array configuration parameter:

 - cachePath: where to save the list of bots downloaded from user-agent-string.info (required)